The photon is the fundamental particle of visible light.

 In some ways, visible light behaves like a wave phenomenon, but in other respects it acts like a stream of high-speed, submicroscopic particles.
 Isaac Newton was one of the first scientists to theorize that light consists of particles.
 Modern physicists have demonstrated that the energy in any electromagnetic field is made up of discrete packets.
-The term photon (meaning "visible-light particle") has been coined for these energy packets.
-Particle-like behavior is not restricted to the visible-light portion of the electromagnetic radiation spectrum , however.
-Radio waves, infrared rays, visible light,ultraviolet rays, X rays, and gamma rays all consist of photons, each of which contains a particular amount of energy that depends on the wavelength .
+The term photon (meaning "visible-light particle") was coined for these energy packets.
+Particle-like behavior is not restricted to the visible-light portion of the electromagnetic radiation spectrum, however.
+Radio waves, infrared rays, visible light, ultraviolet rays, X rays, and gamma rays all consist of photons, each of which contains a particular amount of energy that depends on the wavelength.

 Photons travel through empty space at a speed of approximately 186,282miles (299,792 kilometers) per second.
 This is true no matter what the electromagnetic wavelength.
 In media other than a vacuum, the speed is reduced.
 For example, visible light travels more slowly through glass than through outer space.
 Radio waves travel more slowly through the polyethylene in a transmission line than they do through the atmosphere.
 The ratio of the speed of the photons in a particular medium to their speed in a vacuum is called the velocity factor .
 This factor is always between 0 and 1 (or 0 and 100 percent), and it depends to some extent on the wavelength.